Skip to main contentSkip to navigation

 3. Acquire (variable): add click-to-WhatsApp ads or SEO content to generate new demand.

-4. Expand (₹4,999+/month): layer in AI agents, attribution, and a website for discovery — funded by revenue, not savings.
+4. Expand (₹3,999+/month): move to Pro for AI agents, attribution, and advanced analytics — funded by revenue, not savings.

 #cost#pricing#online-store#whatsapp-store#india#budget